amatov/InstantaneousFlowTracker/README.md

    (CPLEX-based, current since 2013). `MaxFlow/`, `GoldbergMaxFlow/`, `mincost/`, `mincostCPP/`, `mincostDLL/`, and `COSTexe/` are max-flow / min-cost-flow solvers, evaluated during development but not usable for triplet-selection.
-Linking two frames is ordinary bipartite matching, which max-flow solves exactly.
+Linking two frames is bipartite matching, which max-flow solves exactly.
 Linking three frames at once makes it a 3-dimensional matching problem, one of Karp's original NP-complete
    problems: its LP relaxation is not integral, so a flow solver settles on